oceanprotocol/docs/discover/faq.md

 <summary>Can a hardware wallet be used to lock Ocean tokens?</summary>

 Yes, either through Metamask (or another software wallet that can connect to a hardware wallet) or through your hardware wallet software - Ledger, Trezor etc. ⁣
+(this question should be removed as well as the question "Which wallet is best for storing $Ocean tokens?" above answers it.)
 </details>

 <details>